-In a broader sense, product intelligence is a lot more than understanding prices.
-It’s about understanding availability, description, specs, attributes, tags, promotions, facets, ratings, etc. By tracking, analyzing and gaining insights from changing trends can retailers gain a comprehensive understanding of information that’s required to stay ahead in the competition.
+Product Intelligence is a lot more than aggregating product data for sales.
+Companies need to develop a 360° understanding of their entire product portfolio – the availability, description, specifications, attributes, tags, promotions, facets, ratings, of a product.
+By tracking, analyzing, and gaining insights from these metrics’ retailers can gain a comprehensive understanding of information that’s required to stay ahead in the competition.

-Real time competitive intelligence can help you identify gaps in your retail process, and provide insights for better performance and informed decisions.
-However, this knowledge is useless if you don’t know how to apply it in real time.
-When do your or your competitor’s products go out of stock?
-Which products of yours or your customers perform the best during a sale season?
-Is your competitor’s assortment mix is better than your, or vice versa?
+Real-time competitive intelligence can help you identify gaps in your retail process, and provide insights for better performance and informed decisions.
+However, this knowledge is useless if you don’t know how to apply it in real-time.

-Don’t be deceived if you thought this meant pricing cheap.
+Product Intelligence helps retailers in making informed pricing decisions of their products.
 Understanding the play of dynamic pricing forces in the market is critical to increasing sales.
-Too much focus on giving away the cheapest products can come at an expense of differentiating your products from your competitor’s.
+Too much focus on giving away the cheapest products can come at the expense of differentiating your products from your competitors.

 The takeaway here is to know everything about how a product is offered in a market: price volatility, discounts offered, where the product is offered, stock availability etc. It is essential to understand the attributes which drive value for your product.

 Make product information your differentiator!
 Your products are likely to amass huge sales only if they end up on a customer’s search.
 But how you structure your product information can help a customer find you faster.
 This essentially involves optimizing your navigation system, category structure, and search so that people can easily discover you from their input query.

 For example, you sell a brand of eyeliner that is lead-free, vegan, and hypoallergic and do not reveal that information on your product listings.
 In this case, your product will not be discoverable in the customer’s search for a product with these attributes.